DeadmanXXXII/Face/README.md

 ![status 200s](https://raw.githubusercontent.com/DeadmanXXXII/Face/main/Screenshot_20240902-182457.png)

-Certainly.
-Here’s the updated report with the added CWE for weak and predictable tokens:

-### Report Title: Face a DDoS through Resource Exhaustion Leading to Malicious File Upload
+# Report Title: Face a DDoS through Resource Exhaustion Leading to Malicious File Upload

----

 #### **Summary**

 This report documents the discovery and exploitation of a resource exhaustion vulnerability that led to a malicious file upload.
 The vulnerability was identified through a series of distributed denial-of-service (DDoS) attacks which eventually revealed a weakness in file upload handling.
 This led to the crafting of an exploit to upload arbitrary files using forged authentication tokens.

----

 #### **Vulnerability Description**